ATizik/scoup/README.md

 Scoup is a scope oriented framework for Android development

 Features:

-1.ConflatedState - sane LiveData replacement, built on coroutines, with RxJava extensions
+1. ConflatedState - sane LiveData replacement, built on coroutines, with RxJava extensions

-2.Coordinators - scope oriented configuration change resistant component(a.k.a ViewModel in Android Architecture Components terminology)
+2. Coordinators - scope oriented configuration change resistant component(a.k.a ViewModel in Android Architecture Components terminology)

-3.Lce(Loading-Content-Error) containers built-in in ConflatedState
+3. Lce(Loading-Content-Error) containers built-in in ConflatedState

-4.BaseFragment built on delegates principle - keep your BaseFragment thin and keep everything flexible through configurable delegates
+4. BaseFragment built on delegates principle - keep your BaseFragment thin and keep everything flexible through configurable delegates

 Coming in future versions:
 1. onSaveInstance state method exposed to Coordinators